When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 modulation, and eye contact to engage the ventral vagal system and

-foster co-regulation.
+support co-regulation.

-Understanding these subtle neurophysiological cues enriches
+Understanding these cues enriches

 states, breaking the cycle of patterned responses.